 Now the part I don't want to write about ... today's trip was beyond anything I had imagined.
 I have read books, I have seen dramas and documentaries, I've heard survivors tell their stories, I've grown up knowing about the horrors of Auschwitz.
-Dad & I had long conversations over the past week about whether to go or not; we had the
+Dad & I had long conversations over the past week about whether to go or not; we had the idea that the packaged tours would be somehow manipulative, that they'd be designed to ellicit an emotional reaction, and after Stutthof we were both put off by the idea of being forced into something similar again.
+We thought, we've seen a concentration camp, we don't need to see another one.

 But eventually we both agreed that, being here, it would be a dishonour to our ancestors NOT to see it simply because it might make us uncomfortable - we tried to arrange for a private guide who could get us access to the archives so we could find some record of our people, but it wasn't possible.
 So, grudgingly, we agreed to take one of the packaged tours.

-- we have a new local guide here, Tomasz, who drove us to Oswiecim, and he parked in a little shopping mall next to the camp entrance.
+We arrived in Oswiecim (the town next to the camp) and were put off by what seemed like blatant commercialism - we have a new local guide here, Tomasz, who drove us to Oswiecim, and he parked in a little shopping mall next to the camp entrance.
 It seemed wrong to have a burger and pizza joint so close to this terrible place.
 Our preconceptions seemed confirmed, at least for now.

 We crossed the street to the camp entrance, and again, were put off by the dozens upon dozens of tour buses - students, foreigners, Poles - all coming to be shocked, we thought.
 I commented on the great irony of being herded like cattle to consume a tourist-geared sanitized and dramatized version of this place, while so many hundreds of thousands, or millions, had been herded like cattle in very different conditions 65 years ago.